 Friday evenings are our “dessert nights”.
 Casey and I both have a sweet tooth, and I’ve found that scheduling specific days to make dessert is a good idea rather than have sweet stuff sitting around all week. 😉

 Casey’s favorite dessert is sugar cookies.
 That perplexes me a little.
-I mean, I like them, but with all the other amazing desserts out there, (like chocolate chip cookies, lemon bars, and coconut cream pie), I wouldn’t necessarily put sugar cookies at the top of the list.
+I like them, but with all the other amazing desserts out there, (like chocolate chip cookies, lemon bars, cheesecake, and coconut cream pie), I wouldn’t necessarily put sugar cookies at the top of the list.

-I love chocolate chip cookie cake (seriously, it’s my favorite), so I thought, “Why not sugar cookie cake?”
+I love chocolate chip cookie cake (it’s my favorite dessert actually), so I thought, “Why not sugar cookie cake?”

-Better yet, individual sugar cookie cakes with icing!
-I have these cute mini cake pans that I rarely get the opportunity to use, and I thought they would be so fun with sugar cookie cake.
+Better yet, why not individual sugar cookie cakes with icing?
+I have a couple of cute mini cake pans that I rarely get the opportunity to use, and I decided they would be fun with sugar cookie cake.

-These cakes are simple but delicious, and they turned out so cute!
-I love it!
+These cakes are simple but yummy, and they turned out to be so cute!

 Sugar Cookie Cakes